Katangese Air Force: Alleged role in the death of Dag Hammarskjöld

 Dag Hammarskjöld, the United Nations Secretary-General, was killed on 18 September 1961 when his aircraft crashed at Ndola, Northern Rhodesia while en route to negotiations with Tshombe.
 The causes of the crash have never been definitively established but it is generally considered to have been accidental.
 Nonetheless, there has been speculation that Hammarskjöld's aircraft may have been shot down by the Katangese Air Force.
 Hammarskjöld's aircraft had taken a detour to avoid the Katangese frontier after widespread coverage of the use of Fouga aircraft by Katangese forces in skirmishes with United Nations forces.
-According to Bent Rosio, this had been "blown out of all proportions" by the international press.
+According to Bengt Rösiö, this had been "blown out of all proportions" by the international press.
 There had been discussions about whether a fighter escort should be provided by the Imperial Ethiopian Air Force although this did not occur.
 Numerous accounts have been suggested.
 Jan Van Risseghem, a former RAF fighter pilot from Belgium, reportedly claimed to have shot down the aircraft personally but has been widely disbelieved.
 Another Belgian pilot, known only as "de Beukels", was also reported to have claimed separately to have shot down the aircraft by accident during an attempted aerial abduction of Hammarskjöld.